krismenaj/plesk-ufw-port-opener/README.md

 The passive ports are not added in the script.

-In case you'd like to add more ports to the script, then you could just edit the corresponding arrays with the corresponding port.
+In case you'd like to add more ports to the script, then you could just edit the arrays with the corresponding port.